Patricia Krenwinkel: Life in prison

 During that same interview, she said that Manson was "absolutely lying" about not ordering the murders.
 She said, "There wasn't one thing done—that was even allowed to be done—without his express permission".
 She was denied parole following that hearing because, according to the panel, Krenwinkel still posed an "unacceptable risk to public safety".
 At her January 2011 hearing, the two-member parole board said that the 63-year-old Krenwinkel would not be eligible for parole again for seven years.
 The panel said they were swayed by the memory of the crimes, along with 80 letters which came from all over the world urging Krenwinkel's continued incarceration.

 During Krenwinkel's parole hearing on December 29, 2016, the decision was postponed to investigate the defense's claim that Krenwinkel was suffering from battered woman syndrome at the hands of Manson during the time of the murders.
 The parole hearing resumed on June 22, 2017; the 69-year-old Krenwinkel was denied parole for the fourteenth time.

 Following the 2009 death of fellow Manson cult member Susan Atkins, Krenwinkel became the longest-incarcerated female inmate in the California penal system.
-Admitted to prison in April 1971, she has been continuously incarcerated for more than 50 years.
+Admitted to prison in April 1971, she has been continuously incarcerated for more than 55 years.

 Krenwinkel was granted parole by the board on May 26, 2022, but on October 14, 2022, Governor Gavin Newsom reversed the decision, citing the continued threat she would pose to society if released.

 Krenwinkel remains incarcerated at the California Institution for Women in Chino, California.
-In 2025, she was recommended to be released on parole but the recommendation was again reversed by Governor Newsom.
+In 2025, she was recommended to be released on parole but the recommendation was again reversed by Newsom.